gaetanbros/site-internet/README.md

 ---

+## 📦 Deployment

+To deploy the website, push on the main branch.
+Cloudflare will build and deploy the website automatically.

+---

 ## ⚙️ Configuration and Prerequisites

 - No additional configuration or prerequisites are required.
 The project is ready to go out of the box.